yfyh2013/PIMD-F90/README.md

 ### SIESTA
 The PIMD code can obtain forces & energies from the density functional theory package [SIESTA](http://departments.icmab.es/leem/siesta/).
 It uses unix pipes to communicate with SIESTA.
-A working flush() routine is required for this.
+A working flush() routine is required for this (see pflush.f90).

 ## Features